ABT 298 006/198 009 | Fall Quarter 2017

 - Feasibility Studies targeted to developing context.
 (Technology, Market, and Impact Assessment)

-- Systematic/holistic approach about Global Food and Health initiatives.
+- Systematic/holistic approach about food systems initiatives.

 - Development, Global Poverty and Inequality Framework.